 In July 2016, the Employment Tribunal held that the appellant, Ms Anwar, had been subjected to unlawful workplace and work related harassment on the grounds of her sex and her religion or beliefs.
-The Tribunal ordered Ms Anwar’s former employer, the charity "Roshni", and her former line manager, Mr Ali Khan, to pay Ms Anwar £74,647.96 on a joint and several basis.
+The Tribunal ordered Ms Anwar’s former employer and her former line manager to pay Ms Anwar £74,647.96 on a joint and several basis.

 Ms Anwar sought to enforce the judgment.
-Roshni’s bank statements indicated that, as at 1 August 2016, it had more than £68,000 in its account.
+Her former employer’s bank statements indicated that, as at 1 August 2016, it had more than £68,000 in its account.
 However, by 7 October 2016, that sum had fallen to around £4,000.
-Ms Anwar believes that Roshni took steps to dispose of its funds to prevent Ms Anwar from receiving the sums due to her under the Employment Tribunal’s order.
+Ms Anwar believes that her former employer took steps to dispose of its funds to prevent Ms Anwar from receiving the sums due to her under the Employment Tribunal’s order.
 She has not yet received any of the sums due under the order, and has no reasonable expectation of ever doing so.

 Ms Anwar maintains that she would not be in this position if she had been able to effect an arrestment of funds on the dependence of her Employment Tribunal application.
 She issued a petition for judicial review against the Secretary of State for Business, Energy and Industrial Strategy.
 Ms Anwar claims that – because there is no express legislation which provides Employment Tribunals with the power to grant an arrestment in cases like hers – the Secretary of State has failed properly to implement in Scotland the provisions of Directive 2000/43/EC implementing the principle of equal treatment between persons irrespective of racial or ethnic origin and Directive 2000/78/EC establishing a general framework for equal treatment in employment and occupation.
 She argues that this is incompatible with her EU law right to an effective remedy.